RasmusRendal/chemilang/MANUAL.md

 First of all, we will explain the properties used in order.

-Some general things to keep in mind about the synax of chemilang is also that whitespace is not meaningful, semicolon is used as a seperator, and that comments start with `#`, extending to the end of the line.
+Some general things to keep in mind about the syntax of chemilang is also that whitespaces are not meaningful, semicolons are used as a seperator, and that comments start with `#`, extending to the end of the line.

 #### 2.1 Private species
 Private species are species that are internal to a module.